BetMGM Bonus Code SIBONUS50 Offers Up to $1,500 for UConn vs. Michigan Championship Game

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-Follow these steps to claim your BetMGM welcome offer for Monday's championship game:
+Follow these steps to claim your BetMGM welcome offer for Monday's UConn vs. Michigan championship game:

-- Place your first real money wager on UConn vs. Michigan or any available market.
+- Place your first real money wager on any UConn vs. Michigan betting market.

 - Receive bonus bets equal to your stake if your first bet loses, up to $1,500.

-Read our comprehensive BetMGM review for additional insights into the sportsbook's features and betting options.
+Read our comprehensive BetMGM review for more details about the sportsbook's features and betting options.

 BetMGM consistently provides ongoing promotions and betting boosts for existing customers beyond the welcome offer.
-These include daily odds boosts, parlay insurance, and sport-specific promotions that enhance your betting experience.
-Check the 'Promos' tab within the BetMGM Sportsbook app regularly to discover current offers and maximize your betting value throughout the championship game and beyond.
+Current users can find daily odds boosts, parlay insurance, and special event promotions in the 'Promos' section of the BetMGM Sportsbook app.
+These rotating offers often include enhanced payouts for championship games and tournament betting opportunities.

+MGM Rewards Points earned through betting can be redeemed for various benefits including bonus credits for digital play at BetMGM, MGM Rewards Points, Marriott Bonvoy Points, merchandise, and Gametime Vouchers.
+Additional information about the rewards program is available at https://www.nj.betmgm.com/en/p/betmgmrewards.

 - Welcome to MGM Rewards: Earn MGM Rewards Points and redeem them for hotel stays, dining, entertainment, and other exclusive perks.